-www.nolanlem.com please visit for more info

-I create dynamic acoustic environments that render sound and movement through kinetic gesture, synchronization, and physical materiality.
-My sculptures explore the interplay between the sound and function of the quotidian cultural materials embedded into 21st century life.
-Oftentimes, I activate multiplicities of everyday objects to interrogate contemporary anxieties surrounding compulsive behaviors, erotic fetish, and automatization.
-I'm interested in revealing the invisible forces at work within the composition of sound through the use of repetitive movement and visual phenomena.
-My work aims to promote alternative ecologies of sound, one that is at once investigative, transformative, and playful in its evocative potential.
-000 Nolan Lem is an artist and researcher whose work reflects a broad range of influences and mediums particularly those related to sound and kinetic motion.
+for more information: www.nolanlem.com I create dynamic acoustic systems that render sound and movement through various forms of mechanical intervention and systems of control.
+Guided by biologically-inspired forms of self-organization and collective behavior, 'swarms' of distributed sound objects feature prominently in my sculptural work.
+My compositional process is often influenced by experimental studies related to music cognition and psychoacoustics where I examine human sensorimotor synchronization in the concert hall, public space, and the natural world.
+I am interested in the notion of the "technological macabre," a Lynchian juxtaposition of surreal and sinister elements with the everyday, accomplished through the animation of both found and repurposed cultural objects.
+I frequently engage in the design of kinetic objects at scale, linking them together through a variety of algorithmic approaches to generate output behaviors, rhythmic states, and naturalistic soundscapes that touch on topics such as automata and AI, sound fetish, and movement disorders.
+Nolan Lem is an artist and researcher whose work reflects a broad range of influences and mediums particularly those related to sound and kinetic motion.
 His work focuses on the dynamics of emergent systems, machine intelligence, and the synchronization of auditory phenomena.
 He has premiered his work and research at a number of diverse spaces including the Museum of Modern Art Buenos Aires (MAMBA), Pioneer Works (Brooklyn), L'HOSTE Art Contemporain (Arles, FR), and the Danish National Museum of Music (Copenhagen, DK).
-He has held residencies at IRCAM, MassMoCA, Cité Internationale des Arts, and the Vermont Studio Center.
+He has held residencies at IRCAM, MassMoCA, Cité Internationale des Arts, and the Bemis Center for Contemporary Art.
+As a jazz saxophonist, he has released two albums under the CAM Jazz label with his collective "El Portal".
 He holds degrees in saxophone performance, Electrical Engineering, and received his MFA at Columbia University where he studied at the Computer Music Center.
-Nolan is currently a PhD candidate at Stanford University where he studies at the Center for Computer Research in Music and Acoustics (CCRMA).
+In 2020, he was a Danish Fulbright Scholar where he worked with the Sound and Music Computing group at Aalborg University Copenhagen.
+Nolan received his PhD from Stanford University where he studied at the Center for Computer Research in Music and Acoustics (CCRMA).
+He is currently a Post-Doctoral fellow at the Department of Applied Acoustics at Chalmers University in Gothenburg, Sweden.